towersvault/shinpokered/README.md

   - Badge stat-ups are now only applied in wild pokemon battles to give parity to enemy trainers (only in hard mode)
   - The effect of X-Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
   - Using X-Accuracy with a OHKO move now allows it to hit faster opponents
-  - The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten
+  - The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten for 'mons with lvl > 30
   - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
   - Upped the power of safari balls
   - Escaping in the safari zone is now based on level instead of speed